-- Be a healthy adult aged between 18 and 45 years. - Be able and willing (in the Investigator's opinion) to comply with all study requirements. - Allow the Investigators to discuss your medical history with your GP. - Practice continuous effective contraception for the duration of the study (women only). - Refrain from blood donation during the course of the study.
+- Be a healthy adult aged between 18 and 45 years. - Be able and willing (in the Investigator's judgement) to comply with all study requirements (the Investigators are the research doctors involved with the clinical trial). - Allow the Investigators to discuss your medical history with your GP. - Practice continuous effective contraception for the duration of the study (women only). - Refrain from blood donation during the course of the study.